djalbat/reaction/README.md

 In either case the `render()` method should return the element's children.
 However, It is perfectly safe to return `null` or in fact to leave the return value undefined.
 In either case the return value will be coerced to an empty array.

-If you want to change an element as the result of an update you now have two clear choices:
+If you want to change an element as the result of an update you now have two choices:

 * If you *do not* want the element to remount itself, call its `render()` method directly with the update.

-* If you *do* want the element to remount itself, call the `forceUpdate()` method, but you can now pass the update.
+* If you *do* want the element to remount itself, call the `forceUpdate()` method, but you can now pass the update and this will be passed to the `render()` method during the process of remounting.

 Quite how you write your `render()` methods to behave in the presence of an update or otherwise is down to you.
-However, your choices should now be clearer.
+Hopefully, however, your choices should now be clearer.

 ## Contact